andrewsun25/Matchery/README.md

 * Admin Judge page adding judges only adds to the first event, need to figure out a way to fix this
 * Pressing enter when wanting to submit form (currently requires clicking buttons)
 * synchronicity between two judges eg

+* Want to use firstName instead of username in Main.js but this is not set in localStorage during login so we need to make a separate fetch request for the user's first name